hyf0/sicp-javascript-zh/chapter1.1.md

 (2 + 4 * 6) * (3 + 12);
 ```

 requires that the evaluation rule be applied to four different combinations.
 We can obtain a picture of this process by representing the combination in the form of a tree, as shown in Figure 1.1.
 Each combination is represented by a node with branches corresponding to the operator and the operands of the operator combination stemming from it.
 The terminal nodes (that is, nodes with no branches stemming from them) represent either operators or numbers.
 Viewing evaluation in terms of the tree, we can imagine that the values of the operands percolate upward, starting from the terminal nodes and then combining at higher and higher levels.
 In general, we shall see that recursion is a very powerful technique for dealing with hierarchical, treelike objects.
-In fact, the percolate values upward form of the evaluation rule is an example of a general kind of process known as *tree accumulation*.
+In fact, the "percolate values upward" form of the evaluation rule is an example of a general kind of process known as *tree accumulation*.

 <div align="center">

 ![Tree representation, showing the value of each subexpression.](./images/ch1_1_3-1.png)

-<p>图1.1 Tree representation, showing the value of each subexpression.</p>
+<p>Figure1.1 Tree representation, showing the value of each subexpression.</p>

 </div>